 UBER RUSH AND UBER EATS SUED IN IC MISCLASSIFICATION CLASS ACTION BY NYC BIKE COURIERS.
 Uber Technologies has been sued in a proposed class and collective action in New York federal district court by bike couriers claiming that they were misclassified as ICs by UberEATS and UberRUSH.
 The plaintiffs seek to represent a class of bike and foot couriers providing services for Uber’s delivery services for alleged violations under the FLSA and New York Labor Law.
 Unlike the other UBER services involving deliveries by car or limousine, UberRUSH and UberEATS utilize bike and foot messengers to deliver packages, primarily food orders from restaurants to customers who have requested UberEATS or UberRush services through a mobile app.
 The claims asserted against Uber include Uber’s failure to pay the minimum wage; failure to pay drivers the service fees charged to customers that the drivers claim is a form of gratuities to them; and failure to reimburse the couriers for certain their expenses, such as costs for helmets and bike repairs.
 According to the complaint, under the New York State Department of Labor Guidelines for Determining Worker Status in the Messenger Courier Industry, it is standard practice that bike and foot messengers are considered to be employees of the messenger company providing delivery services to customers.
 Burgos v.
 Uber Technologies Inc., case no. 1:16-cv-08512 (S.D.N.Y.
 Nov.
 1, 2016).

 FEDEX GROUND’S RECENT IC MISCLASSIFICATION COSTS NEARING $500 MILLION.
 An Oregon federal district court approved FedEx Ground’s $15.4 million class action settlement with nearly 400 Ground Division delivery drivers in Oregon, bringing FedEx’s costs due to IC misclassification over the past year to almost $500 million.
 The drivers had alleged violations for unpaid overtime and unlawful deductions under Oregon wage and hour laws arising from their alleged misclassification as ICs.
 This settlement followed the 2014 decision by the U.S. Court of Appeals for the Ninth Circuit that the FedEx Ground drivers in Oregon were employees and not ICs as a matter of law.
-As described in detail in our blog post of October 24, 2016, FedEx’s own IC agreements and other internal documents were found to have created an employment arrangement as a matter of law, without any need for the drivers to have to prove their case to a jury.
+As described in detail in my blog post of October 24, 2016, FedEx’s own IC agreements and other internal documents were found to have created an employment arrangement as a matter of law, without any need for the drivers to have to prove their case to a jury.
 The FedEx Operating Agreement and its policies and procedures were found by the appellate court to have retained sufficient direction and control over the drivers to turn them into employees.
 As noted in the blog post, the type of wording within the FedEx IC agreements and policies that the courts found to be non-IC compliant is rather commonplace, but there is no reason why IC relationships like the one between FedEx and the Ground Division drivers cannot be drafted in a manner that complies with applicable IC laws.
 Slayman v.
 FedEx Ground Package System, Inc., No. 05-cv-1127-HZ (D. Ore.
 Oct.
 21, 2016).

 NEW YORK’S HIGHEST COURT UPHOLDS YOGA COMPANY’S CLASSIFICATION OF INSTRUCTORS AS IC’S. New York’s highest court issued an important decision reversing a lower appellate court decision and holding that certain yoga teachers at Yoga Vida NYC are independent contractors and not employees for purposes of the unemployment laws in New York.
 Yoga Vida operates a yoga studio offering classes taught by staff instructors (who are classified as employees) and non-staff instructors (who are classified as ICs).
 In its decision, the Court of Appeals found that the non-staff instructors were ICs and not employees because Yoga Vida did not exercise control “over the results produced and the means used to achieve the results.”
 The Court found the following factors supported a finding of IC status: the non-staff instructors make their own schedules and choose their method of payment (hourly or percentage basis); are paid only if a certain number of students attend their classes (as opposed to staff instructors who are paid regardless of student attendance); are not restricted by Yoga Vida from teaching elsewhere and can inform Yoga Vida students of classes they teach at other studios (whereas staff instructors cannot work for competing studios in certain areas); and are not required to attend meetings or trainings (while staff instructors are).
 Although the court noted that there were some facts that represented a degree of control by Yoga Vida over the non-staff instructors, the Court regarded each of them as “incidental” and did not affect their IC determination.
 Those factors were that Yoga Vida inquired if the non-staff instructors had proper licenses; Yoga Vida published the master schedule on its website; Yoga Vida provided the space for the classes; Yoga Vida determined what fee would be charged to customers and collects the fee directly from students; Yoga Vida provided a substitute instructor if the non-staff instructor was unable to teach a class and could not find a replacement; and Yoga Vida received feedback about the instructors from the students.
-While the decision may be limited to the particular facts of the case, it should afford businesses operating in New York a level of comfort that New York’s highest court supports the use of legitimate ICs, as we noted in our blog post of October 25, 2016.
+While the decision may be limited to the particular facts of the case, it should afford businesses operating in New York a level of comfort that New York’s highest court supports the use of legitimate ICs, as I noted in my blog post of October 25, 2016.
 Yoga Vida NYC, Inc. v.
 Commissioner of Labor, No. 130 (C.A.N.Y.
 Oct.
 25, 2016).

 GAS AND ELECTRIC UTILITY COMPANY SUED FOR PENSION BENEFITS ALLEGEDLY DENIED TO WORKERS MISCLASSIFIED AS IC’S. Pacific Gas & Electric Company’s retirement plan has been sued by three contract workers who claim they have been misclassified by PG&E as independent contractors and therefore denied service credits for purposes of coverage under the PG&E pension plan.
 The complaint alleges that PG&E maintained its practice after its outside counsel questioned the company’s classification of contract workers.
 The complaint also alleges that, among other things, two of the plaintiffs had earlier been classified as employees but were later reclassified as independent contractors, yet continued to do the same work they did while classified as employees.
 The other plaintiff was allegedly treated by PG&E the same as regular employees in terms of controlling and supervising the manner in which he performed his work and providing him with tools, equipment, and training.
 Cooper v.
 Pacific Gas & Electric Retirement Plan, No. 16-cv-6355, N.D.
 Cal., Nov.
 1, 2016).